-- To continue to develop the Key Stage 3 Curriculum so that the key skills of lifelong learning, including literacy and numeracy, are embedded across all subject areas.
-Our specific school focus is on developing Resilience and Autonomy.
+- To continue to develop the curriculum at Key Stage 3 so that the key skills of lifelong learning, including literacy and numeracy, are embedded across all subject areas.
+Our specific school focus is on developing resilience and autonomy.

-- To ensure our curriculum provides a broad and balanced experience for students reflecting the qualifications listed within the English Baccalaureate measure but fostering experience beyond this through our INVEST curriculum and wide programme of co-curricular events.
+- To ensure our curriculum provides a broad and balanced experience for students reflecting the qualifications listed within the English Baccalaureate measure but fostering experience beyond this through our INVEST curriculum and co-curricular programme.

-Our current curriculum strategy emphasises retaining a broad and well balanced World Class curriculum for students.
+Our current curriculum strategy emphasises retaining a broad and well-balanced curriculum for students.
 At HSFG, we are committed to continually improving our curriculum offer, to ensure it remains relevant and supports high quality teaching and learning.

 All staff are able to contribute to discussions about curriculum through regular forums.
-The most recent review took place in 2015-16 to inform the curriculum in 2016-17.
 Student voice is also increasingly consulted.
-Curriculum Link Governors meet regularly with the Faculty areas and Senior Leadership Team to discuss the latest curriculum developments.
+Curriculum Link Governors meet with the Faculty areas and Senior Leadership Team to discuss the latest curriculum developments.

-The new National Curriculum was confirmed by the Department for Education on September 11th 2013 for delivery from September 2014.
-As an academy we are not obliged to follow this, however, in the interests of transition and progression from primary school through to Sixth Form we have opted to follow the spirit of the NC across all areas.
+As an academy we are not obliged to follow the National Curriculum as prescribed by the DfE in 2013, however, in the interests of transition and progression from primary school through to Sixth Form we have opted to follow the spirit of the NC across the school.

-Citizenship, including careers education and personal/economic well-being, is taught by form tutors during some of the twenty minute tutorial sessions and in one lesson per timetable cycle for Years 8 - 11.
+Citizenship, including careers education and personal, social, health and economic well being, is taught by form tutors during some of the twenty minute tutorial sessions and in one lesson per timetable cycle for Years 8 - 11.
 Co-curricular days also address key PSCHE issues.

-On INVEST Days normal timetabled classes are suspended and replaced by a special programme of extended learning opportunities.
+There are also now 6 INVEST days during the year for the whole school.
+On these days normal timetabled classes are suspended and replaced by a special programme of extended learning opportunities.

-Activities are often cross-curricular, eg study/revision skills, off-site visits, community work, citizenship events, outside speakers, and themed days: health, performing arts/creativity, cultural diversity and business/enterprise.
+Activities are often cross-curricular, for example study/revision skills, off-site visits, community work, citizenship events, outside speakers and themed days such as health, performing arts/creativity, cultural diversity and business/enterprise.